Nisahoorain/AI-Powered-Customer-Churn-Predictor-with-Automated-Alerts/README.md

 - **Web App**: Streamlit
 - **Automation**: Make.com Webhooks (free alternative to Zapier)
 - **Deployment**: Streamlit Community Cloud

+## ⚠️ Security Note

+**This project is for portfolio/educational purposes.**
+- Webhook URLs are entered by users (not hardcoded)
+- No API keys or secrets are stored in the code
+- See [SECURITY.md](SECURITY.md) for security best practices

 ## Project Structure